sbmf21/advent-of-code/README.md

 I use advent of code to compete with coworkers and friends, to see which one of use can produce the most efficient or the most pretty looking code, but also to learn new languages!

-Feel free to take a look around and judge my code :smiling_imp:
+Feel free to take a look around and judge my code 😈

-Finished days are marked by :heavy_check_mark: if only part 1 has been finished, and :white_check_mark: if both parts are done.
+Finished days are marked by ☑️ if only part 1 has been finished, and ✅ if both parts are done.

 <table>